 This patent application makes it sound like Google is keeping track of entities who are authors by collecting shingles of things that they have written.

-The patent also describes a verification and registration process which an author could used to verify that he or she is the author of content, and to register as an author.
+The patent also describes a verification and registration process which an author could use to verify that he or she is the author of content, and to register as an author.

 It also tells us that it may start timestamping content with an identifier for the entity associated with the content, including at least one author of content or one publisher of content, or at least one website.

 The patent also tells us that it may determine whether the pieces of content are similar by determining author scores for each of the pieces of content.
-The author scores would also include a citation score for the entity involved which looks at a frequency at which content from that entity is cited.
+An author score would also include a citation score for the entity involved which looks at a frequency at which content from that entity is cited.